mendix/docs/content/en/docs/appstore/modules/genai/genai-commons.md

 #### 4.3.2.2 Chat: Get References {#chat-get-references}

-This microflow can be used to retrieve the references for a given model response.
-These indicate what the model response was based on, according to the model logic.
-References are only available if they were specifically requested from the LLM and mapped from the LLM response into the GenAI commons domain model.
+Use this microflow to get the list of references that may be included in the model response.
+These can be used to display source information, content and citations on which the model response text was based according to the language model.
+References are only available if they were specifically requested from the LLM and mapped from the LLM response into the GenAI Commons [domain model](#domain-model).

-**Input parameters**
+###### 4.3.2.2.1 Input Parameters

 | Name       | Type                  | Mandatory | Description          |
 |------------|-----------------------|-----------|----------------------|
 | `Response` | [Response](#response) | Yes       | The response object. |

-**Return value**
+###### 4.3.2.2.2 Return Value

 | Name            | Type                            | Description                                                                      |
 |-----------------|---------------------------------|----------------------------------------------------------------------------------|
 | `ReferenceList` | List of [Reference](#reference) | The references with optinional citations that were part of the response message. |

-### 4.3.3 Chat completions interface {#chat-completions-interface}
+### 4.3.3 Chat Completions Interface {#chat-completions-interface}

-The [OpenAI connector](/appstore/modules/genai/openai/_index/) and the [Amazon Bedrock connector](/appstore/modules/genai/bedrock/) boh have two chat completions operations implemented that share the same interface meaning that they expect the same entities as input and as output.
+The [OpenAI connector](/appstore/modules/genai/openai/_index/) and the [Amazon Bedrock connector](/appstore/modules/genai/bedrock/) boh have two chat completion operations implemented that share the same interface, meaning that they expect the same entities as input and as output.
 This has the advantage that these operations can be exchanged very easily without much additional development effort.

-Mendix recommends to adapt to the same interface when developing custom chat completions operations i.e. to integrate with different AI providers.
+We recommend that you adapt to the same interface when developing custom chat completion operations, such as integration with different AI providers.
 The generic interfaces are described below.
-For more detailed information please refer to the platform-supported GenAI-connector documentations since they might expect specializations of the generic GenAI common entities as an input.
+For more detailed information, refer to the documentation of the connector that you want to use, since it may expect specializations of the generic GenAI common entities as an input.

-{{% alert color="info" %}}Note that these operations are not implemented in this module; it merely describes the interface (microflow input parameters, return value, and expected behavior).
-It is up to connectors that adhere to the principles of GenAI Commons to provide an implementation.
-See for example the respective sections in the [OpenAI connector](/appstore/modules/genai/openai/_index/) or the [Bedrock Connector](/appstore/modules/genai/bedrock/) or take a look at the [showcase app](https://marketplace.mendix.com/link/component/220475) where both connectors are implemented so that it can be decided at runtime whether call the LLM through OpenAI or AWS Bedrock .{{% /alert %}}
+{{% alert color="info" %}}
+These operations are not implemented in this module.
+The module only describes the interface (microflow input parameters, return value, and expected behavior) and it is up to connectors that adhere to the principles of GenAI Commons to provide an implementation.
+For an implementation example, see the respective sections in the [OpenAI connector](/appstore/modules/genai/openai/_index/) or the [Bedrock Connector](/appstore/modules/genai/bedrock/), or take a look at the [showcase app](https://marketplace.mendix.com/link/component/220475) where both connectors are implemented to decide at runtime whether call the LLM through OpenAI or Amazon Bedrock.
+{{% /alert %}}

 #### 4.3.3.1 `Chat Completions (without history)`